grburgess/rball/docs/md/localization.md

 ```

 We can create an RBallLike from normal PHA files.
-We will use a simulated spectrum that comes from a position on the sky
+We will use a simulated spectrum that comes from a position on the sky (RA: 150 Dec: 0) with a power law spectrum.

 ```python
 demo_plugin = RBallLike.from_ogip("demo",